Daniel-Goerlich/gdb/README.md

 (gdb) break 12
 Breakpoint 2 at 0x400957: file test.cpp, line 12.
 ```
-Now there are two breakpoints in `test.cpp` through GDB.
+Now there are two breakpoints in `test.cpp` through `gdb`.
 Now run the program from `gdb` by typing `run` in the prompt.
 This will run the program until breakpoint 2 is reached.

 ```
 (gdb) run